jwhityoung/TheShoppies/README.md

   <h3 align="center">The Shoppies</h3>

   <p align="center">
    Shopify has branched out into movie award shows.
-The Shoppies app allows users to serach for movies and nominate up to five for the upcoming Shoppies.
+The Shoppies app allows users to search for movies and nominate up to five for the upcoming Shoppies.
     <br />

   </p>